nickminaev/handson/intro-to-kubernetes/README.md

 We can watch the how the containers inside the Pods come to live by adding the `--watch` flag.
 This way, we can observe the change in the k8s objects' state:
 `kubectl get replicaset nginx-replicas --watch`

-To abort the command, we should use the combination of Control+C keys.
+To abort the command, we should use the combination of `Control+C` keys.

 Now we have the ReplicaSet running.
 Let's see what happens with the Pods: `kubectl get pods --selector app=nginx`

-Note that we added the `--selector` flag which is followed by the `app=nginx` label.
-Namely, we also can use the labels as selectors in our queries.
+---

+The command:

+- `kubectl` is the main command for the running all other CLI commands against a k8s cluster
+- `get` is the subcommand of inquiring short info about a k8s object.
+- `pods` is the type of the object that we would like to inquiry.
+Here it can be specified either in plural or singular, since we expect more than object in the output.
+- `--selector` is an additional option, i.e. _flag_ which would be accepted by the main command and its subcommand
+- `app=nginx` is the _flag_'s argument.
+In this case, we can send some other additional labels in the following format separated by whitespaces `key1=value1 key2=value2`

+---

 The output would be like the one below:
 ```text